-Baseline glucose (GTT) and insulin tolerance tests (ITT) were assessed at young adulthood towards the end of the NCD diet period (PND 60-70).
+Baseline intraperitoneal glucose (GTT) and insulin tolerance tests (ITT) were assessed at young adulthood towards the end of the NCD diet period (PND 60-70).
 Animals were transferred into a cage with no food during the early light cycle (ZT 2), with water freely available.
 After 6 hours, fasting blood glucose was assessed using a tail clip and a handheld glucometer (OneTouch Ultra).
 Shortly thereafter, an intraperitoneal injection of insulin was administered (Humulin, u-100; 0.75U/kg lean mass).
 Blood glucose was assessed by glucometer every 15 minutes for 2 hours.
 One week later, glucose tolerance was assessed in a similar way (D-Glucose,1.5g/kg lean mass).
 Insulin and glucose tolerance were then re-assessed after HFHS feeding (PND 140-160) (insulin dose 2.5U/kg lean mass, glucose dose 1.0g/kg lean mass).
 Area under curve was calculated for each animal by taking the sum of glucose at each time point, and then was averaged by sex and maternal feeding regimen.
 Rates of drop for ITT were calculated by limiting the dataset to the initial period after insulin administration (<60 minutes), taking the log of the glucose values and generating a slope for each animal.
 After each animal’s rate of drop was calculated, values were averaged by sex and treatment.

 Glucose Stimulated-Insulin Secretion testing in vivo

-One week after GTT and ITT, animals underwent glucose stimulated insulin-secretion (GSIS) testing (PND 160-170).
+One week after GTT and ITT, animals underwent intraperitoneal glucose stimulated insulin-secretion (GSIS) testing (PND 160-170).
 At ZT2, animals were placed in a clean cage without food and with unrestricted access to water.
 After a 6-hour fast, animals were lightly anesthetized with isoflurane via drop jar and a baseline blood sample was collected via retro-orbital bleed with a heparinized capillary.
 Following baseline blood collection, an intraperitoneal injection of D-glucose (1.0g/kg lean mass) was given.
 After 15 minutes, animals were lightly anesthetized in the same manner and another blood sample was collected.
 Blood samples were allowed to clot on wet ice (~20 minutes), then were spun down in a cold centrifuge (4° C, Eppendorf microcentrifuge, model 5415R) for 20 minutes at 2000 g.
 Serum was pipetted off and stored at -80 °C until analysis.
 Serum insulin was assessed via a commercially available ELISA kit (ALPCO 80-INSMSU-E10).
 Insulin was assessed in 5uL of serum and read via colorimetric assay.

 Statistical analysis